Why Your Credit Card Application Is Declined: Common Reasons Explained

 Try to maintain a reasonable balance on your existing credit card.
 A well-managed credit utilisation ratio, which is the percentage of your available credit you are using, signals responsible financial behaviour.

-3. Limit new applications
+3. Limit New Applications

 Restrict the number of new credit card applications.
 Frequent applications may be viewed negatively by lenders, impacting your creditworthiness.
 Focus on improving your existing credit profile before seeking additional cards.